 Voting Rights.
-Shareholders are entitled to vote on a matter if (1) the matter concerns an amendment to the Declaration of Trust that would adversely affect to a material degree the rights and preferences of the shares of a Fund or any class; (2) the trustees determine that it is necessary or desirable to obtain a shareholder vote; (3) a merger or consolidation, share conversion, share exchange, or sale of assets is proposed and a shareholder vote is required by the 1940 Act to approve the transaction; or (4) a shareholder vote is required under the 1940 Act.
-The 1940 Act requires a shareholder vote under various circumstances, including to elect or remove trustees upon the written request of shareholders representing 10% or more of a Fund's net assets, to change any fundamental policy of a Fund (please see Fundamental Policies), and to enter into certain merger transactions.
-Unless otherwise required by applicable law, shareholders of a Fund receive one vote for each dollar of net asset value owned on the record date and a fractional vote for each fractional dollar of net asset value owned on the record date.
+Shareholders are entitled to vote on a matter if (1) the matter concerns an amendment to the Declaration of Trust that would adversely affect to a material degree the rights and preferences of the shares of the Fund or any class; (2) the trustees determine that it is necessary or desirable to obtain a shareholder vote; (3) a merger or consolidation, share conversion, share exchange, or sale of assets is proposed and a shareholder vote is required by the 1940 Act to approve the transaction; or (4) a shareholder vote is required under the 1940 Act.
+The 1940 Act requires a shareholder vote under various circumstances, including to elect or remove trustees upon the written request of shareholders representing 10% or more of the Fund's net assets, to change any fundamental policy of the Fund (please see Fundamental Policies), and to enter into certain merger transactions.
+Unless otherwise required by applicable law, shareholders of the Fund receive one vote for each dollar of net asset value owned on the record date and a fractional vote for each fractional dollar of net asset value owned on the record date.
 However, only the shares of the Fund or the class affected by a particular matter are entitled to vote on that matter.
 In addition, each class has exclusive voting rights on any matter submitted to shareholders that relates solely to that class, and each class has separate voting rights on any matter submitted to shareholders in which the interests of one class differ from the interests of another.
 Voting rights are noncumulative and cannot be modified without a majority vote by the shareholders.

 Liquidation Rights.
-In the event that a Fund is liquidated, shareholders will be entitled to receive a pro rata share of the Fund's net assets.
+In the event that the Fund is liquidated, shareholders will be entitled to receive a pro rata share of the Fund's net assets.
 In the event that a class of shares is liquidated, shareholders of that class will be entitled to receive a pro rata share of the Fund's net assets that are allocated to that class.
 Shareholders may receive cash, securities, or a combination of the two.

 Preemptive Rights.
-There are no preemptive rights associated with the Funds' shares.
+There are no preemptive rights associated with the Fund's shares.

 Conversion Rights.
-Shareholders of Vanguard PRIMECAP Fund may convert their shares to another class of shares of the same Fund upon the satisfaction of any then-applicable eligibility requirements, as described in the Fund's current prospectus.
-There are no conversion rights associated with Vanguard Target Retirement Funds.
+Fund shareholders may convert their shares to another class of shares of the same Fund upon the satisfaction of any then-applicable eligibility requirements as described in the Fund's current prospectus.

 Redemption Provisions.
-Each Fund's redemption provisions are described in its current prospectus and elsewhere in this Statement of Additional Information.
+The Fund's redemption provisions are described in its current prospectus and elsewhere in this Statement of Additional Information.

 Sinking Fund Provisions.
-The Funds have no sinking fund provisions.
+The Fund has no sinking fund provisions.

 Calls or Assessment.
-Each Fund's shares, when issued, are fully paid and non-assessable.
+The Fund's shares, when issued, are fully paid and non-assessable.